Staffing Data

 LTCCC Alert: Four in Five Residents Live in Understaffed Nursing Homes

 The following is an alert for the Q2 2023 staffing report.
 Download data at NursingHome411 and check out our interactive staffing map.
-November 14, 2023 – Each day, more than one million people [...]
+November 14, 2023 – Each day, more than one million people reside [...]

 24-Hour Registered Nurses in Nursing Homes: Affordable, Attainable, & Necessary